Menu

 Your water heater is another place where leaks can start.
 Look around the base for pooling water or rust.
 Listen for strange sounds when the heater runs.
 A leak here might come from the tank, the pipe connections, or the pressure relief valve.

 Because water heaters deal with both water and electricity or gas, this is not a DIY job.
-Call a professional plumber if you spot anything suspicious.
+Call a trusted plumber if you spot anything suspicious.
 Companies like High Speed Plumbing have the experience to handle water heater leaks safely and correctly.

 What to Watch For